SwarmShepherd/blitz_writer0/README.md

  >>>HOWEVER, to get to a point where the largest groups fit into a single screen (no scolling (or magnifying glass) required)), has required that a considerable number of words be masked off in exactly such a way.

- NOTE:  A certain percent, likely 20%, of the words are rather arbitrarily grouped at this point.
+ NOTE#1:  A certain percent, likely 20%, of the words are rather arbitrarily grouped at this point.
 Some groupings of words could be moved to another SUPERKEY grouping, or perhaps two small SUPERKEY grouping can be combined and a new one started.
  We must not loose the BIG VIEW that such larger organizational changes are entirely possible.
 The author has now spent over 2 weeks on these issues, but easily another several weeks of effort can go into the organization at a mix of levels.

  Personal note:   Bliss Symbols are interestingly distributed.
 There are probably over 300 words for various types of FOOD.
 There is no word for Geometry, there is no Electron.
 However not only are there shellfish, but there are shellfish with and without claws!

+ NOTE#2: The eventual upper limit is 9.
+So the current convention of using 4 as the upper limit to be able constrain the screens to a set of less than 80 Words (not including SOFTABS) should work out rather nicely as the Groupings are rethought and adjusted based on the simple issues that are now in front of us with the FULL vocabulary as a starting point.

+ NOTE#3: There are some sets of words such as the days-of-the-week, and many colours that were simply duplicated.
+The author, in these situations simply picked one standard and masked off the remaining words consistent with the obvious need to reduce the word count overall.